-In acting under the Cash Management and Agency Agreement and in connection with the Covered Bonds, the Paying Agent acts solely as agents of the Issuer and, following service of a Notice to Pay or a Covered Bonds Guarantor Acceleration Notice, as agent of the Covered Bonds Guarantor and do not assume in the framework of the Programme any obligations towards or relationship of agency or trust for or with any of the Covered Bondholders.
+In acting under the Cash Management and Agency Agreement and in connection with the Covered Bonds, the Paying Agent acts solely as agent of the Issuer and, following the service of a Notice to Pay or a Covered Bond Guarantor Acceleration Notice, as agent of the Covered Bond Guarantor and do not assume in the framework of the Programme any obligations towards or relationship of agency or trust for or with any of the Covered Bondholders.

-The Paying Agent and its initial Specified Offices are set out in these Conditions.
-Any additional Paying Agent and its Specified Offices (if any) are specified in the relevant Final Terms.
-The Issuer, and (where applicable) the Covered Bonds Guarantor, reserves the right at any time to vary or terminate the appointment of the Paying Agent and to appoint an additional or successor paying agent; provided, however, that:
+The Paying Agent and its initial Specified Office are set out in these Conditions.
+Any additional Paying Agent and its Specified Office (if any) are specified in the relevant Final Terms.
+The Issuer, and (where applicable) the Covered Bond Guarantor, reserves the right at any time to vary or terminate the appointment of the Paying Agent and to appoint an additional or successor paying agent; provided, however, that:

-- (a) the Issuer, and (where applicable) the Covered Bonds Guarantor, shall at all times maintain a paying agent; and - (b) if and for so long as the Covered Bonds are admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system which requires the appointment of a Paying Agent in any particular place, the Issuer, and (where applicable) the Covered Bonds Guarantor, shall maintain a Paying Agent having its Specified Office in the place required by such competent authority, stock exchange and/or quotation system.
+- (a) the Issuer, and (where applicable) the Covered Bond Guarantor, shall at all times maintain a paying agent; and - (b) if and for so long as the Covered Bonds are admitted to listing and/or trading by any competent authority, stock exchange and/or listing system which requires the appointment of a Paying Agent in any particular place, the Issuer, and (where applicable) the Covered Bond Guarantor, shall maintain a Paying Agent having its Specified Office in the place required by such competent authority, stock exchange and/or listing system.